 The Stream Model

-- Data enters at a rapid rate from one or more input ports. - The system cannot store the entire stream.

-How do you make critical calculations about the stream using a limited amount of (secondary) memory?
+- Input tuples enter at a rapid rate, at one or more input ports. - The system cannot store the entire stream accessibly. - How do you make critical calculations about the stream using a limited amount of (secondary) memory?